hu-xiaonan/bucklingassembly-abaqus/with_substrate/README.md

 ### Contact interactions

+This simulation uses surface-to-surface contact.
+Two contact pairs are defined: the top surface of the substrate and the bottom surface of the structure are each split into complementary sets for the bonding and non-bonding regions.
+Contact interactions are then assigned between the corresponding sets on the structure and substrate.
+Because the substrate is pre-stretched before bonding, the bonding region on the substrate should correspond to its initial (undeformed) configuration.
+The bonding region of the substrate is automatically determined in the script based on the specified prestrain.

 <img src="./assets/contact_interaction.png" width="600">

-Two distinct contact interactions are defined in the simulation:

-1. **Bonding regions:**
-    - **Normal behavior:** Hard contact, separation not allowed after contact.
-    - **Tangential behavior:** Rough.

-2. **Non-bonding regions:**
-    - **Normal behavior:** Hard contact, separation allowed after contact.
-    - **Tangential behavior:** Frictionless.

-The top surface of the substrate and the corresponding surface of the structure are each divided into complementary sets representing bonding and non-bonding regions.
-Contact interactions are assigned between matching sets on the structure and substrate.
-Since the substrate is pre-stretched before bonding, the bonding region on the substrate is determined based on the applied prestrain during model setup.
+Note that the contact interaction is established in `Step-3`.
+This is a workaround to help the contact detection work correctly.
+If the contact interaction is defined in `Step-2`, Abaqus may sometimes fail to detect contact between the structure and the substrate, since the structure can attach to the substrate within a single iteration, potentially causing the contact algorithm to miss the interaction.

+The interaction properties for the bonding region are **hard contact with separation NOT allowed after contact** as the normal behavior, and **rough** as the tangential behavior.
+Note that rough contact can make convergence difficult, and Abaqus will always issue a warning about this in the DAT file.

+While cohesive behavior can be a good alternative to rough contact, it has limitations in implicit analysis.
+Specifically, cohesive behavior is not compatible with general contact (standard), and it requires a continuous bonding region for each surface-to-surface contact definition.
+For these reasons, rough contact is used here for simplicity.

+The interaction properties for the non-bonding region are **hard contact with separation allowed after contact** as the normal behavior, and **frictionless** as the tangential behavior.
+Incidentally, if tangential behavior is not defined in the interaction property, Abaqus uses frictionless contact by default.
+However, the script explicitly specifies frictionless tangential behavior for clarity.

+The contact status can be output and visualized.
+Remember to select `CSTATUS` in the field output request for `Step-3`.
+The following images show the contact status at the beginning and end of `Step-3`:

 - **Contact status (structure side) at the beginning of Step-3**